Phpstan Speedzember

 Speed it is ⚡️

-Since it was likely I had several hours a day in a row available, I decided to focus on PHPStan’s performance issues.
+Since I likely had several hours a day in a row available, I decided to focus on PHPStan’s performance issues.

 Next step is to run your profiling tool of choice against the reproducing code snippet mentioned in these issues.
 I used Blackfire for this.